$\Pi^0_4$ conservation of Ramsey's theorem for pairs: Abstract

 \section{Abstract}

-In this article, we prove that Ramsey's theorem for pairs and two colors is a $\forall \Pi^0_4$ conservative extension of~$\RCA_0 + \BSig_2$, where a $\forall \Pi^0_4$ formula consists of a universal quantifier over sets followed by a $\Pi^0_4$ formula.
+In this article\footnote{A first version of this article~\cite{houerou2026conservation} was published at the Journal of the London Mathematical Society.
+The authors proved the closure of largeness$(T)$ under Ramsey's theorem for pairs ($\RT^2_2$) by decomposing it into the Erd\H{o}s-Moser theorem ($\EM$) and the Ascending Descending Sequence principle $(\ADS)$.
+However, the proof of closure under $\ADS$ (\cite[Proposition 5.4]{houerou2026conservation}) was flawed, affecting \cite[Corollary 5.5]{houerou2026conservation}.
+The authors then published a corrigendum in which they proved directly \cite[Corollary 5.5]{houerou2026conservation} with different explicit bounds.
+The current article is a fixed version.}, we prove that Ramsey's theorem for pairs and two colors is a $\forall \Pi^0_4$ conservative extension of~$\RCA_0 + \BSig_2$, where a $\forall \Pi^0_4$ formula consists of a universal quantifier over sets followed by a $\Pi^0_4$ formula.
 The proof is an improvement of a result by Patey and Yokoyama~\cite{patey2018proof} and a step towards the resolution of the longstanding question of the first-order part of Ramsey's theorem for pairs.
 For this, we introduce a new general technique for proving $\Pi^0_4$-conservation theorems.

 \textbf{MSC classes} Primary: 03B30, 03F30 Secondary: 05D10